-Historic doors - both internal and external - play a key role in your house’s character and should be retained wherever possible.
+Wherever possible, keep historic doors – both internal and external.
+They play a key role in your house’s character.

-If your house is listed or in a conservation area you should seek advice before making changes as consent may be required.
+If your house is listed or in a conservation area you should seek advice before making changes as you may need consent.

 Your original front door